melezhik/outthentic/README.md

 ## Stories

-Stories are just perl scripts placed at project directory and named story.pl.
+Stories are just perl scripts placed at project directory and named \`story.pl'.
 In a testing context, stories are pieces of logic to be testsed.

-Think about them like \`*.t' files in a Test::Harness.
+Think about them like \`*.t' files in a perl unit test system.

-Every story needs a distinct directory, this is how different stories are separated.
+To tell one story file from another one should keep them in different directories.

-Let's create two stories, one for addition operation and one for addition operation:
+Let's create two stories for our calc project.
+One story to represent addition operation and other for addition operation:

 ```

+  # let's create story directories
   mkdir addition # a+b
   mkdir multiplication # a*b

+  # then create story files
   # addition/story.pl
   use MyCalc;
   my $calc = MyCalc->new();